daniel1302/articles/setup-kvm-on-a-physical-server.md

 # Setup KVM on a physical server

 As part of my learning, I will try to explain to you how to install KVM on physical computer and server.
-That is the first step to install the OpenStack.
+That is the first stop on the road to install the OpenStack.

 ### Assumptions: